 This is an example of a conversation simulation created in iSpring Suite:

-Pros of eLearning
+Pros and Cons of eLearning

 - Learners can access learning anytime they want and from anywhere.

 - There’s no investment required for travel, accommodation, venue, stationery, and so on.